top of page

 that has always lived within you.

-Many people carry craft skills or creative talents within them,
+Many people carry craftsmanship or creative talents within them,

-without acquisition costs, without space problems, without overwhelm.
+without investment costs, without space problems, without overwhelm.

 Here, creativity becomes natural again.